 Sorrel and Tea

+Talk about gifts from Jamaica!
 Put together a little care package of teas and sorrel leaves that we use to make the sorrel drink that’s a Christmas staple.
 Sorrel is a rich and delicious drink that’s brewed with ginger and pimento spice and is usually spiked with white rum for the adults.
-It’s a must at the Christmas table along with our ham, jerk chicken, curry goat and other Christmas favourites.
+It’s a must at a Jamaican Christmas table along with our ham, jerk chicken, curry goat and other Christmas favourites.
 It’s also available as a tea.
 You’ll notice I linked to the ginger tea as well in that bundle.
 We Jamaicans think a little ginger tea will solve any stomach ailment.

 A Jamaican Flag